pyleglise/sportsee/README.md

 # Introduction

-SportSee is a website application that intend to give you access to various information regarding your health condition and sport activity.
+SportSee is a website application that intend to give you access to various informations regarding your health condition and sport activity.

 It has been developped using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).